-Home / Technology / IM of Technical Component
+Home / Technology / Injection Molding of Technical Component

 IM of Technical Component

-Injection moulding of fiber-reinforced thermoplastics enables the production of high-strength, lightweight technical components with excellent stiffness, impact resistance, and process efficiency.
+Injection molding of fiber-reinforced thermoplastics enables the production of high-strength, lightweight technical components with excellent stiffness and impact resistance with increased toughness.

 IM Highlights